GeekOnTheLoose/TwitterSentimentAnalyzer/README.md

 **Sentiment Analysis**

 The sentiment property returns a named tuple of the form Sentiment (polarity, subjectivity).
 The polarity score is a float within the range [-1.0, 1.0].
 The subjectivity is a float within the range [0.0, 1.0] where 0.0 is very objective and 1.0 is very subjective.

+finally, iterate the tweets array, and check the sentiment of the text of each tweet based on the polarity.